ROCm/omniperf/src/docs-2.x/profiling.md

 ```

 ## Omniperf Profiling
-The *omniperf* executable, available through the Omniperf repository, is used to aquire all necessary performance monitoring data through analysis of compute workloads.
+The *omniperf* executable, available through the Omniperf repository, is used to acquire all necessary performance monitoring data through analysis of compute workloads.

 **omniperf help:**
 ```shell-session